hsf-training/hsf-training-docker/_episodes/03-running-containers.md

 # Exiting and restarting containers

-As a test, create a file in your container
+As a test, go back into the terminal used for your container, and create a file in the container

 ~~~bash
 touch test.txt